Questions? Call or text anytime πŸ“ž 818-446-9627

 What is Secondary Traumatic Stress (STS)?

-Secondary Traumatic Stress, also known as vicarious trauma, is the emotional distress that results from hearing about or witnessing the traumatic experiences of others.
+Secondary tic Stress, also known as vicarious trauma, is the emotional distress that results from hearing about or witnessing the traumatic experiences of others.
 It is a very real response for partners, first responders, and therapists.

 Understanding Vicarious Trauma

 When you have a deep emotional connection to someone, witnessing their trauma can feel like it's happening to you.
-Your brain processes the fear and danger in a similar way.
+Your brain processes the and danger in a similar way.
 You may not have the physical scars, but the psychological wounds can be just as profound.

 Common Triggers for Partners During a Difficult Birth